Industry Standard

 The Most Effective Strategy for Buyers

-For professionals and traders:
+For Professionals and Traders

 • Work with licensed exporters

-• Handle documentation properly
+• Verify documentation

 • Consider refining partnerships

-• Purchase South Sudan-origin gold through international markets
+• Buy refined products through international markets

 • Use verified suppliers